Study on PCR Test Used to Detect CCP Virus Based on Flawed Design: Scientists

 “We identified six clinical studies … .
 In the meta-analysis of the clinical studies, we found no significant difference between N95 respirators and surgical masks in associated risk of (a) laboratory-confirmed respiratory infection, (b) influenza-like illness, or (c) reported work-place absenteeism.”

-Contrary to popular opinion on social media, in our tribalist political arena, media, or local officials … Americans actually wear masks and comply with mask mandates much higher than much of the world.
+Contrary to popular opinion on social media, in our tribalist political arena, news media, or local officials … Americans actually wear masks and comply with mask mandates much higher than much of the world.
 Over 80% wear their mask now.
 The latest spike in the U.S. started September 14 when 77% of Americans were adhering to the mask mandates.
 That number is exactly the same as July 31 when U.S. COVID cases began to decline drastically and before the AP and Gov. Holcomb credited masks for the decline in cases.

 In other words … the same percentage of Americans who wore masks during the big decline in COVID cases over the summer were also wearing masks at the beginning of the latest surge in cases.
 There was no change, no fluctuation at all in the number of Americans wearing masks during a decline and a surge in COVID cases.
 The number of people wearing masks had no effect on the number of cases of the virus.

 I said the same thing three times, three different ways so everyone understands the actual data on mask-wearing.
-Sorry about redundant.
+Sorry about being redundant.

 I know you all just came here to listen to the interview with Mayor Roberson.
 You weren’t expecting all this to be thrown at you.
 However, it’s important that you know what I said during that interview is factually correct.
 While I can appreciate the Mayor is just taking the advice of his advisors, those advisors have no actual data backing up their policies.
 I do.